mateiw/littlebasic/README.md

 A toy BASIC-like language implemented using [Antlr4](http://www.antlr.org/) and Java.

 It's just an excuse to play with Antlr and language creation.
-It has most structured programming constructs while still being simple enough to understand for a newbie.
+It's small and simple but it has most structured programming constructs.

 ### Syntax